nubenetes/awesome-kubernetes/docs/linux.md

 - [igoroseledko.com: Parallel Rsync](https://www.igoroseledko.com/parallel-rsync/)
 - [redhat.com: How to record your Linux terminal using asciinema](https://www.redhat.com/sysadmin/using-asciinema) Asciinema might be the application you've been looking for to demonstrate a skill or process that you want your colleagues or students to learn on-demand.
 - [redhat.com: 5 advanced rsync tips for Linux sysadmins](https://www.redhat.com/sysadmin/5-rsync-tips) Use rsync compression and checksums to better manage file synchronization.
+- [metacpan.org: a2p - Awk to Perl translator](https://metacpan.org/pod/App::a2p) A2p takes an awk script specified on the command line (or from standard input) and produces a comparable perl script on the standard output.

 ## Bash
 - [igoroseledko.com: Checking Multiple Variables in Bash](https://www.igoroseledko.com/checking-multiple-variables-in-bash/)